MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-trigger.md

     > [!TIP]
     > You can duplicate a trigger by using the **Duplicate** command in the **Edit Trigger** menu.

-- **On-enter vs. on-exit triggers.** You can activate a trigger when the user's hand enters the trigger area or when it exits the trigger area.
+- **On-enter vs. on-exit triggers.** You can activate a trigger when the operator's hand enters the trigger area or when it exits the trigger area.
 [Learn more about when to use each type of activation](pc-app-trigger.md).

 ## Delete or duplicate a trigger